COSMOS-CTC-Cambridge/damtp-research-programming/modules/io_viz.md

     -   they can write a single file simultaneously from all workers
     -   may do some hardware-based optimisations behind the scenes
     -   can also map the writes to the MPI topology
-    -   needs a bit of a learning curve, unless you chose to use PETSc:
+    -   needs a bit of a learning curve, unless you chose to use PETSc or h5py:
+    -   TODO!!!! cosmos PETSc does not do HDF5???

 ``` {.python}
   from __future__ import division